 Benchmark 4: Curriculum and Support

-The four year cross-walk details how students will progress toward this goal including alignment of high school and college level courses.
-This cross walk must provide pathways to a certification, an Associate's degree, or a Baccalaureate degree and must follow the courses and fields of study listed in the THECB Lower Division Academic Course Guide Manual and/or the Workforce Education Course Manual.
+The four-year cross-walks detail how students will progress toward this goal including alignment of high school and college level courses.
+The multiple cross-walks, differentiated by poassible career paths, were designed with TCC to provide students a guide to maximize the number of college courses that will be accepted for their course of study in Texas universities.
+These cross-walks provide pathways to a certificate, an Associate's degree, or a Baccalaureate degree and must follow the courses and fields of study listed in the THECB Lower Division Academic Course Guide Manual and/or the Workforce Education Course Manual.

 Multiple dual enrollment delivery models will be implemented in the Collegiate Academy of Birdville: